Jagapathi-Vallapuri/Music-Player/README.md

 SMTP_FROM=no-reply@example.com
 ```
 Notes:
-- If Redis connects successfully, Spotify tokens and API results will be cached.
+- If Redis connects successfully, Jamendo responses are cached.
-- If Redis is unreachable, cache gracefully disables; the app still functions (with more direct API calls).
+- If Redis is unreachable, cache gracefully disables; the app still functions (with direct API calls).
+ - Playback is proxied through the backend to bypass Jamendo storage CORS.
+The API exposes `/api/music/stream?src=<jamendo-audio-url>` with Range support.

 ### Install & Run
 Backend (port 5000):